emacsattic/org-doing/README.md

     make unit # run the unit tests using ERT make ecukes # run the feature tests using ecukes

 [ERT](https://www.gnu.org/software/emacs/manual/html_mono/ert.html) is the Emacs Lisp Regression Testing framework.
 [Ecukes](https://github.com/ecukes/ecukes) is an implementation of Cucumber/BDD.
+[El-mock](http://emacswiki.org/emacs/EmacsLispMock) is used for mock objects/stubbing in the unit tests.

 Unit tests are in the `test/` directory.
 Higher level/integration/functional specs are in the `features/` directory.